A cute little red-painted turf house catches one's eye in Bakkagerði village in Borgarfjörður-Eystri in East Iceland.

 Lindarbakki Turf House

-I was too shy to ask her if I could take photos of inside her home, so I have only photos from the outside to show you.
+I was too shy to ask her if I could take photos inside her home, so I have only pictures from the outside to show you.

 The oldest part of the turf house dates back to 1899, but the woodwork is mainly from 1934.
 The cellar and the well are original.